Shikaga/PitchBlackAnalysis/index.md

 After their escape, Abu had adopted her as a sort of surrogate daughter, a prodigal daughter at that.
 She was never able to accept his way of life, but there was something that they admired in each other, something that had always kept them together.

 But as Jack reached her adolescence, she started to rebel, the birth of the Imam's daughter not helping their relationship.
 At first the Imam treated it with light humour.
-But as she fell deeper and deeper into the criminal underworld, he started doing everything he could to return her to the straight path.
+But as she fell deeper and deeper into the criminal underworld, he started doing everything he could to return her to the straight and narrow path.

 Finally, one night he was forced to bail her out of jail.
 They had a falling out that night, and after an argument, she walked out of his life.